 There are no pre-defined MAC address filter rules; you can add the filter rules to meet your requirements.

-- MAC Address: Enter the MAC addresses you wish to filter.
-You can also use the selection list box on the right if the router has detected this computer. - Time Schedule: It is self-defined time period.
+MAC Address: Enter the MAC addresses you wish to manage.

+Time Schedule: It is self-defined time period.
 You may specify a time schedule for your prioritization policy.
-For setup and detail, refer to Time Schedule section
+For setup and detail, refer to Time Schedule section.